Can Solar Panels Power an RV Air Conditioner?

 Is it worth the cost?

-Before you jump onto the Solar bandwagon and commit to making a huge investment, there are a few questions that you need to ask yourself.
+Before you jump on the Solar bandwagon and commit to making a huge investment, you need to ask yourself a few questions.

 The answers will allow you to make a more informed decision.

-Q, What’s your primary motivation to switch to solar energy?
+Q. What’s your primary motivation for switching to solar energy?

-But if you do go dry camping for 5-6 days at a time or, if you are a full-time RVer, then you can consider switching to solar energy or at least try powering some of the appliances with solar panels.
+But if you go dry camping for 5-6 days at a time or are a full-time RVer, you can consider switching to solar energy or at least try powering some of the appliances with solar panels.
 Saving even $40 a night that you would otherwise pay at campsites can save you $1200 a month.
 You can easily recoup the upfront costs with the savings that you make over a year.

 Are you switching to solar just because everybody else seems to be doing it?
-A lot of people have made this rookie mistake only to regret their decision later.
-We highly recommend that you do your research and consider all the pros and cons before you jump into it.
+Many people have made this rookie mistake only to regret their decision later.
+We highly recommend you research and consider all the pros and cons before jumping into it.

 Do you wish to reduce your carbon footprint?
-Well, as ‘green’ as it sounds, there will be very little difference to the carbon footprint by switching a few appliances to solar energy.
-But if you are committed to living off the grid, at least do your research and read up on the details.
+As ‘green’ as it sounds, switching a few appliances to solar energy will make very little difference.
+But if you are committed to living off the grid, research and read up on the details.

 Q. Will you mainly be traveling in areas with ample sunlight?

 A. Solar panels are weather-dependent.
-It will only be able to produce sufficient electricity to power all the appliances in a large RV if there are five to six hours of direct sunlight each day.
-That’s the bare minimum mind you.
-Will you be traveling only in areas that have five to six hours of direct sun?
-If not, then always carry a backup source of electricity, like a generator with you.
-The last thing you need is to be caught without power while you are miles away from civilization.
+It can only produce sufficient electricity to power all the appliances in a large RV if there are five to six hours of direct sunlight each day.
+That’s the bare minimum, mind you.
+Will you travel only in areas with five to six hours of direct sun?
+If not, always carry a backup source of electricity, like a generator, with you.
+The last thing you need is to be caught without power while miles away from civilization.

 Q. Do you have the roof space needed to install the panels?
 Is there sufficient room to store the battery bank?

-Rooftop space is usually unused.
-And a solar panel is a great way to put it to use.
-But most RVs don’t have the room needed for panels and battery storage to run power-guzzling appliances all day.
+Rooftop space is usually unused, and a solar panel is a great way to use it.
+But most RVs don’t have the room for panels and battery storage to run power-guzzling appliances all day.

-Also, anything else up there might be an obstruction.
-Like antennas the very rooftop AC that you are trying to power, or vents.
+Also, anything else up there might be an obstruction, like antennas, the rooftop AC you are trying to power, or vents.
 Flexible panels (pricier) can help you work around the obstructions.
 Check if you have sufficient room in the storage bays for the battery bank.
 It will be permanent fixtures, mind you.

-The other option is to use a solar suitcase, a portable solar panel with a charge controller.
+The other option is a solar suitcase, a portable solar panel with a charge controller.
 That will be more expensive but will save on roof space.

-Q. Are you willing to switch a part of your energy consumption to solar?
+Q. Are you willing to switch some of your energy consumption to solar?

-A lot of users these days install panels to power a part of their RV lifestyles with solar energy.
-If you have three ACs for example, power one with solar energy and connect the other two to the generator or shore power.
+Many users these days install panels to power a part of their RV lifestyles with solar energy.
+If you have three ACs, for example, power one with solar energy and connect the other two to the generator or shore power.
 Not only does this tick all the above-mentioned boxes, but it also reduces the initial investment by more than half.
-This can also lengthen the time that you can last on batteries while camping.
+This can also lengthen the time you can last on batteries while camping.

 Q. Are you willing to give up on a comfort or two?

-Many a time, you cannot afford the system that you need to completely go off the grid.
-You may not have the room needed for the panels or it would be plain unaffordable.
-This would mean giving up on the idea entirely or sacrificing a few comforts that you might be used to.
+You often cannot afford the system you need to go off the grid completely.
+You may not have the room needed for the panels, or it would be unaffordable.
+This would mean giving up on the idea entirely or sacrificing a few comforts you might be used to.

-For example, if you can avoid using a microwave or a hairdryer, both of which are power-hungry appliances, then you can still manage to create a solar grid that can very well power your AC for a few hours each day.
+For example, if you can avoid using a microwave or a hairdryer, both power-hungry appliances, you can still create a solar grid that can power your AC for a few hours each day.
 Can you run the AC only on the hottest days and not every night?
 Can you install a ceiling fan that can be used in synergy with the AC to improve its efficiency and to reduce its runtime?

 The pros and cons of going solar

-All said and done, here are some of the pros and cons of switching to solar panels to power your RV.
+All said and done, here are some pros and cons of switching to solar panels to power your RV.

 Pros